 Credit: Accrued Liabilities (Balance Sheet)

-When the expense is later paid:
+When the payment is eventually made:

 Debit: Accrued Liabilities